1. Your Mac

 - The HFS (Hierarchical File Server) is a centrally funded service providing backup and long-term archive services to Senior Members, Post-graduates and Staff.
 To use the HFS you will need to install the appropriate TSM client.
 You will need the same client for Snow Leopard (10.6) or above (an older version does exsist for Leopard).

 From getting your existing Apple computer fixed to buying a new one, these pointers will get you on the right track:

 - In-house warranty repairs

-- IT Services offers an Apple Warranty Repair service which allows you to have warranty repairs done in-house at 13 Banbury Road.
+- IT Services offers an Apple Hardware Service which allows you to have warranty repairs done in-house at 13 Banbury Road.
 Wherever you purchased your Mac, if it suffers a hardware problem that is eligible to be fixed under warranty, you can have it fixed here in Oxford with the minimum of inconvenience.
 For more information please fill in the enquiry form.
-The Hardware Repair Service can also repair Macs once they are out of warranty - click the link for an idea of prices.
+The Apple Hardware Service can also repair Macs once they are out of warranty - click the link for an idea of prices.

 - Purchasing from Apple